Collisionless relaxation to equilibrium distributions in cold dark matter halos: origin of the Navarro-Frenk-White profile: Quasilinear theory for collisionless relaxation

 with $\psi = \Psi_0/\Psi_\rms$ and $s = r/r_\rms$, $\Psi_\rms$ and $r_\rms$ being the absolute value of the characteristic potential and the scale radius of the halo respectively.
 The above equation has two solutions for two sets of boundary condition.
 If $\psi$ tends to a constant and $\rmd\psi/\rmd s\to 0$ at $s\to 0$, then both $\psi$ and $\rho_0$ follow a cored profile with compact support (i.e., truncated at some radius).
 The halo profile therefore harbors a central core with a smooth roll-over of the outer log-slope, but is truncated.
 On the other hand, if $\psi\sim s^{-1}$ at $s\to 0$, then $\psi$ scales as $s^{-1}$ for a large range in $s$ before falling off to zero at some radius.
 The corresponding $\rho_0$ scales as $s^{-3/2}$ before truncation.
 This might happen if the halo centers around a massive compact object with a density profile falling off more steeply than $r^{-3}$, or if the halo assembles around a black hole.
 In fact, this $r^{-3/2}$ profile emerges naturally as a self-similar solution of the infall of collisionless fluid onto a black hole in the spherical collapse model of \citep[][]{Bertschinger.85}, as long as it does not undergo shell-crossing.
 Note that the $r^{-3/2}$ cusp grows around a compact perturber that is impulsively introduced, which is very different from the formation of a much steeper density cusp around an adiabatically growing black hole \citep[][]{Gondolo.Silk.99}.
 Although the $r^{-3/2}$ scaling of $\rho_0$ is the same as in the prompt cusp that appears in the early stage of halo formation \citep[][]{Delos.White.23}, the prompt cusp is quantitatively different from this.
 Here, the $r^{-3/2}$ cusp requires the presence of a central dense object, which is why the potential scales as $-r^{-1}$ around it.
 The potential of the prompt cusp, on the other hand, scales as $r^{1/2}$.

 Fig.~\ref{fig:rho_halo_vs_r} plots the cored and $r^{-3/2}$ profiles, obtained by numerically integrating equation~(\ref{Lane_Emden_eq_1.5}), as dot-dashed red and dashed green lines, the NFW density profile (equation~[\ref{rho_nfw}]) as a solid blue line, and the isothermal sphere as a dotted black line, as a function of $r/r_{\rm vir}$, where $r_{\rm vir}$ is the virial radius of the NFW halo (defined as the radius within which the mean halo density is $\sim 200$ times the critical density of the universe).
 The virial mass $M_{\rm vir} = M_0\left(r_{\rm vir}\right)$ of the NFW halo is equal to $4\pi \rho_\rmc r^3_\rms g(c)$ with $c = r_{\rm vir}/r_\rms$ the concentration parameter of the halo and $g(c)=\ln{\left(1+c\right)}-1/(1+c)$.
 We assume $r_\rms = 0.1 r_{\rm vir}$, i.e., $c=10$.
 The profiles have been normalized such that the mass enclosed within the $r^{-3/2}$ cusp matches that within the core as well as the virial masses of the NFW halo and the isothermal sphere.
 The zero flux solution is valid in the very central part of the halo.
 If it harbors (does not harbor) a central compact object, it develops an $r^{-1.5}$ cusp (a central core).
-Surrounding this, an NFW profile develops at early times and an isothermal sphere at late times, as discussed in sections~\ref{sec:steady_state} and \ref{sec:num_sol}.
+Surrounding this, an NFW-like profile develops, as discussed in section~\ref{sec:quasilinear}.